Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Introduction

 \subsection{Convex and Direct Parameterizations}

-In this paper we provide convex parameterizations of contracting and robust RENs via linear matrix inequality (LMI) constraints, building upon our recent paper \cite{revay2020convex}.
-Although convex, \RW{LMIs} can be computationally challenging to incorporate for large-scale models. \RW{For example,} a path-following interior point method, as proposed in \cite{revay2020convex} generally requires computing gradients of barrier functions, line search procedures, and a combination of ``inner'' and ``outer'' iterations as the barrier parameter changes.
+The central contributions of this paper are new model parameterizations which have behavioral constraints, and which are amenable to optimization.
+The first set of parameterizations we introduce includes (convex) linear matrix inequality (LMI) constraints, building upon \cite{tobenkinConvexOptimizationIdentification2010, revay2020convex}.
+LMI constraints can be incorporated into a learning process either through introduction of barrier functions or projections.
+However, they are computationally challenging for large-scale models.
+For example, a path-following interior point method, as proposed in \cite{revay2020convex} generally requires computing gradients of barrier functions, line search procedures, and a combination of ``inner'' and ``outer'' iterations as the barrier parameter changes.

-A major benefit of RENs is that we can also provide \textit{direct} i.e. unconstrained parameterizations of contracting and robust models. \RW{That is,} we construct a smooth mapping from $\mathbb R^N$ to the model weights such that every model in the image of this mapping satisfies the desired behavioural constraints.
+To address this challenge, in this paper we also introduce \textit{direct} parameterizations of contracting and robust RENs.
+That is, we construct a smooth mapping from $\mathbb R^N$ to the model weights such that every model in the image of this mapping satisfies the desired behavioural constraints.
+This can be thought of as constructing a (redundant) intrinsic coordinate system on the constraint manifold.
+The construction is related to the method of \cite{burer2003nonlinear} for semidefinite programming, in which a positive-semidefinite matrix is parameterized by square-root factors.
+Our parameterization differs in that it avoids introducing any nonlinear equality constraints.

-The approach is somewhat similar to the method of \cite{burer2003nonlinear} for semidefinite programming, in which a positive-semidefinite matrix $X$ is represented by its factors $X=VV^\top$, so that $V$ can be treated as a ``free'' variable ensuring $X\succeq 0$.
-Despite introducing non-convexity, this approach has proven to be beneficial for large-scale semidefinite programming problems.
-Our parameterization differs in that the method of \cite{burer2003nonlinear} generally requires nonlinear equality constraints to be satisfied, whereas in our method the associated optimization problems are completely unconstrained.
-The major benefit of this is that a wide variety of algorithms from unconstrained optimization can be directly applied, e.g. methods such as stochastic gradient descent and \RW{Adam} \cite{Kingma:2017} that have been developed for large-scale machine learning applications.

-Another advantage of a direct parameterization is that it allows easy \textit{random sampling} of nonlinear models with the required stability and robustness constraints.
-In this sense, our parameterization is also similar in spirit to that proposed in \cite{calafioreControlDesignHard2004} for randomized design of robust linear control systems, and also has application to the generation of \textit{echo state networks}, i.e. large-scale recurrent networks with fixed dynamics and learnable output maps (see, e.g., \cite{buehnerTighterBoundEcho2006, yildizRevisitingEchoState2012} and references therein).
+As mentioned above, direct parameterization allows generic optimization methods such as stochastic gradient descent (SGD) and ADAM \cite{Kingma:2017} to be applied.
+Another advantage is that it allows easy \textit{random sampling} of nonlinear models with the required stability and robustness constraints by simply sampling a random vector in $\mathbb R^N$.
+This allows straightforward generation of \textit{echo state networks} with prescribed behavioral properties, i.e. large-scale recurrent networks with fixed dynamics and learnable output maps (see, e.g., \cite{buehnerTighterBoundEcho2006, yildizRevisitingEchoState2012} and references therein).